 To protect residents, COVID-19 precautions remain in place for all sites:

-- Screening for COVID-19 symptoms will occur at indoor locations
+- Screening for COVID-19 symptoms will occur

 - Wear a face covering or mask if you have one